GalaxAlign: Mimicking Citizen Scientists' Multimodal Guidance for Galaxy Morphology Analysis: Method

 \section{Method}

 We introduce GalaxAlign, a tri-modal learning framework based on the CLIP architecture, for galaxy morphology tasks by incorporating and aligning three modalities: textual descriptions, astronomical images, and schematic symbols.
-Our approach contains three encoders: a text encoder for textual labels, an image encoder for galaxy images, and a symbol encoder for schematic symbols.
-Our finetuning is conducted in two stages: (1) Symbol-Image with Text Training and (2) Tri-modal Joint Training.

-Our framework contains three encoders: \begin{itemize} \item \textbf{Text Encoder:} It processes textual descriptions related to galaxy morphology. \item \textbf{Image Encoder:} Initially it encodes both galaxy images and schematic symbols.
-In the second stage, the image encoder encodes galaxy images only. \item \textbf{Symbol Encoder:} It is derived from the Image Encoder after the first stage to encode schematic symbols in the second stage. \end{itemize}
+Our framework contains three encoders: \begin{itemize} \item \textbf{Text Encoder:} It processes textual descriptions related to galaxy morphology. \item \textbf{Image Encoder:} Initially it encodes both galaxy images and schematic symbols to enable the learning of a shared representation of the two modalities.
+After the parameters from the shared representation are learned, the image encoder encodes galaxy images only. \item \textbf{Symbol Encoder:} It is derived from the Image Encoder after the first stage to encode schematic symbols in the second stage. \end{itemize}